Carbon footprint of US military larger than most countries: Study

 “An important way to cool off the furnace of the climate emergency is to turn off vast sections of the military machine,” said Benjamin Neimark, from Lancaster.

 “This will have not only the immediate effect of reducing emissions in the here-and-now, but create a disincentive in developing new hydrocarbon infrastructure integral to US military operations,” said Neimark.
-(AGENCIES)
+(PTI)

 Editorial